Protecting your company with key person insurance does have real value should the unexpected happen to a key member. Take this as a humorous example…

 Scenario One – decide not to take key person insurance

 The company leadership decide not to take key person insurance out on John.

 John unfortunately passes away.
 The business loses over 40% of their revenue.
-After searching endlessly for the next ‘John’ and spending thousands on recruitment fees they find they need two candidates to hit John’s annual sales.
+They search endlessly for the next ‘John’ and spend thousands on recruitment fees.
+They find they need two candidates to hit John’s annual sales.

 They spend the next three years recruiting and training two sales managers into John’s position.
 This impacts significantly on the revenue of the business as sales fall and clients go elsewhere.

 As profits fall, the business has to reduce overheads including the redundancy of staff.

 Scenario Two – decide to take key person insurance

 The company leadership are concerned that should something happen to John, making him unable to work, a loss of 55% of their revenue could put a serious strain on their financial position.

 They decided they needed to cover three years of the loss to give ample time to find John’s replacement.
 (As it may take more than one person to compensate for his sales record and get them producing).
 The firm took advice and chose a value for money plan that covered the risk that the business was taking.

 John has a mid-life crisis.
 He decides to take a holiday cliff diving in the Australian outback, and unfortunately meets his untimely death.